librepod/frp-port-keeper/README.md

 # frp-port-keeper
-This is a plugin for the awesome frp reverse proxy.
+This is a plugin for the awesome [frp reverse proxy](https://github.com/fatedier/frp).

 ## What is it for?
-The purpose of this plugin is to keep track of `remote_ports` that are being assigned to frp clients upon initial connection.
-With this plugin, you can be sure that whenever a client connects to an frp server, it would get the same `remote_port` number that it obtained initially.
-This also works in case if an frp server got rebooted.
+The purpose of this plugin is to keep track of `remote_ports` that are being assigned to frp clients upon initial connection to frp server.
+With this plugin, you can be sure that whenever a client connects to an frp server, it would get the same `remote_port` number that it was allocated initially.

 ## Implementation
-frp-port-keeper is a simple server that exposes a /handler endpoint that processes the *NewProxy* payload from the frp server.
-Utilizing a simple key/value store to track ports and correspinding users.
+frp-port-keeper is a simple server that exposes a `POST /port-registrations` endpoint that processes the *NewProxy* payload from the frp server.
+It is utilizing a simple key/value store to track ports and correspinding users.
+Port allocation data persists in json files under the `gokv` folder (The `gokv` folder is created in the same directory where the frp-port-keeper executable is executed from).

-The plugin server exposes the `POST /port-registrations` endpoint.

-### POST /port-registrations
+### Endpoint details
 This handler is used to allocate ports for the proxy requests storing the mapping of `user` param specified in frpc.ini and a free port available.

 #### Request
-The hendler expects a JSON payload to with the following structure:
+The hendler expects a JSON payload with the following structure:
 ```json
 {
 	"version": "0.1.0",